mreinstein/collide-and-slide-2d/README.md

 This code is a re-implementation of Kasper Fauerby's incredible work: http://www.peroxide.dk/papers/collision/collision.pdf

-The matrix and vector operations are standardized on Gregg Tavares's wpgu matrix library: https://wgpu-matrix.org
+The matrix and vector operations are standardized on Gregg Tavares's library: https://wgpu-matrix.org